 Location: Wawa, Ontario

-Gargantua is the main access point for the Coastal Trail of Lake Superior Provincial Park.
-It is an easy 3 km walk down an old road from the parking area to Gargantua Harbour.
-You can continue hiking from Gargantua Bay all the way to Chalfant Cove–which the most northern point of the LSPP Coastal Trail.
+You can continue hiking from Gargantua Bay all the way to Chalfant Cove–which is the most northern point of the LSPP Coastal Trail.
 But with so much to see and do in Gargantua Harbour, it makes a great day hike on its own.
-There is a ghost town, shipwrecks, camp sites, good swimming, and a lookout over Lake Superior toward Warp Bay.
+There is a ghost town, shipwrecks, campsites, good swimming, and a lookout over Lake Superior toward Warp Bay.

 Park in the large parking lot and follow the park trail signs to Gargantua Harbour.
 It is an easy walk on the bed of an old road.
 There are some campsites on the sand beach along the route within 10 minutes of the parking lot.
 There are also campsites on the beach at Gargantua Harbour.